No results found.

 2. LLM as a Judge Semantic Validation:

-If no exact match is found, an additional evaluation step uses an LLM as a Judge model to determine whether the answer is semantically equivalent to the ground truth.
+If no exact match is found, an additional evaluation step uses an LLM-as-a-judge model to determine whether the answer is semantically equivalent to the ground truth.

 This accounts for variations in formatting or phrasing, such as